Learn to be a whole writer immersed in Place, processing your experiences into creative writing.

 “No person steps into the same water twice.” ~ based on a quote by Heraclitus

-Carrot Ranch offered its first Nature Writing Refuge at a cabin on Greenwood Lake, and all of us who touched its waters will never be the same.
+Carrot Ranch offered its first Nature Writing Refuge at a cabin on Greenwood Lake in 2019, and all of us who touched its waters will never be the same.
 Such experiences expand us, move us forward as writers, and give us permission to pursue the dreams we catch in the water’s reflection.

 Lead Buckaroo, Charli Mills, returns to Vermont to write and make literary art accessible.
 She’ll work closely with the three writers in each session.
 It’s best suited for those who want to progress their craft and manuscripts.
 Each writer will bring up to 10 pages to workshop and will fulfill writing assignments that will culminate in a literary event.
 The event collaborates with a local artist, and their studio or stage will open up to the group for a reading of nature-infused flash fiction.